Plenty River Trail

 The Plenty River Trail is a shared use path for cyclists and pedestrians, which follows the Plenty River through the suburbs of Greensborough and Lower Plenty in Melbourne, Victoria, Australia.

 The last major gap in the trail was eliminated by the completion of a footbridge across the river, south of the Heidelberg Golf Club, in March 2007.
 The trail now runs all the way from the Yarra River to the Greensborough Bypass and points further north.

-The trail is badly signed, and the bitumen is in poor condition in some sections, but the trail provides a pleasant environment.